Deep learning and natural-language generation will become standards in analytics

 Data and analytics leaders should begin to integrate NLG with existing BI/data discovery and other tools.
 Monitor potential capabilities and roadmaps of BI, data discovery and data science, as well as emerging startups.

-Gartner clients can view all five data and analytics predictions for 2017 in Predicts 2017: Analytics Strategy and Technology.
-This research is part of the Gartner Special Report “Predicts 2017: Lead, Follow, or Get Out of the Way: A Gartner Trend Insight Report,” a collection of research that focuses on predictions that enable companies to plan strategically for both expected and unexpected change.
+Gartner clients can view all five data and analytics predictions for 2017 in Predicts 2017: Analytics Strategy and Technology by Peter Krensky, et al. This research is part of the Gartner Special Report “Predicts 2017: Lead, Follow, or Get Out of the Way: A Gartner Trend Insight Report,” a collection of research that focuses on predictions that enable companies to plan strategically for both expected and unexpected change.